-She had just received about KES 900 (USD 9) on her mobile phone as a payout through the Replanting Guarantee (RPG) Maize Index Insurance Product.
-Designed by ACRE Africa, the RPG is a weather index product which covers the risk of poor rainfall during the crops’ germination phase that necessitates replanting.
-ACRE Africa then monitors the weather at the farmer’s location.
-An insurance payment is automatically triggered if the weather index indicates the occurrence of adverse weather conditions at the germination phase.
-The payment is sent to the farmer via M-Pesa.
+ACRE Africa’s RPG product is one example of a WII.
+It covers the risk of poor rainfall during the crop’s germination phase that necessitates replanting.
+A farmer buys a packet of seeds/fertilizer, and then enters a unique code to register for insurance.
+ACRE Africa monitors the weather at the farmer’s location.
+An insurance payment is triggered if the weather index indicates the occurrence of adverse weather conditions at the germination phase.

-Timely claim settlement allows the customer to purchase another bag of inputs so as not to miss the entire planting season.
+Timely claim settlement through the RPG product allows the farmer to purchase another bag of seeds and plant within the planting window, so as not to miss the entire planting season.